SebastianHafner/ContUrbanCD/README.md

 This section provides all the instructions to run our code.
 If you do not want to train your own models, we also provide [our model weights](https://drive.google.com/drive/folders/1GA4_GM4li-K8gpCltFjM0x0W46k7iol5?usp=sharing) (trained using this code base).

 All scripts (`train.py`, `evaluation.py`, `inference.py`) require three arguments:
 - The config file is specified using `-c`.
-This repo includes configs for the Strong Baseline and the DisasterAdaptiveNet from our paper.
-Both networks can be trained on the xView2 split (`*_xview2`) or event-based split (`*event`).
+This repo includes dataset-specific configs for the proposed method.
 - The output directory is specified using `-o`.
-We use this directory to store model weights, submission files, and the scores.
+We use this directory to store model weights and evaluation and inference outputs.
 - The dataset directory is specified using `-d`.
-This directory points to the root folder of the xBD dataset.
+This directory points to the root folder of the dataset.

 ## Training